 5 things to think about when planning your new cricket kit for this season…

 With the new cricket season fast approaching our MD is getting very excited, he’s already dusting off his pads and gloves in preparation for winter nets.
 Whether playing county cricket, walking out for a world cup or just playing with your local club, we know how important it is for your team to look their best.
-As an outstanding cricket kit supplier ourselves, we’re just as excited to get working with our partner clubs as we are to start playing, so we thought this would be the perfect time to give you our 5 things to think about before ordering your new cricket kit for this season.
+As an outstanding custom cricket kit supplier ourselves, we’re just as excited to get working with our partner clubs as we are to start playing, so we thought this would be the perfect time to give you our 5 things to think about before ordering your new cricket kit for this season.

 - What colour do you want your kit to be?

 From county championships to local leagues, more and more cricket clubs are moving away from the traditional cream playing kit and preferring to go with either a white or ivory range.
 Whilst this is certainly more striking, it can present a practical challenge when some players in the team end up wearing a mix of cream and white or ivory.
 We’ve all seen it and, in our opinion, it isn’t a look we’d want to encourage.
 Did anyone notice the England team wearing their traditional jumpers against their ‘playing kit’, which was a different shade!?
 We were delighted to hear that their kit partner was going to make the colours match more closely in the future.
-Our wide range of kit gives you plenty of options to choose from and won’t leave your team looking mismatched when they take to the field.
+Our wide range of custom cricket kit gives you plenty of options to choose from and won’t leave your team looking mismatched when they take to the field.

 - What trim colour do you want?